optimagic-dev/optimagic/docs/source/index.md

 ### Optimization

-- estimagic wraps algorithms from *scipy.optimize*, *nlopt*, *pygmo* and more.
+- optimagic wraps algorithms from *scipy.optimize*, *nlopt*, *pygmo* and more.
 See {ref}`list_of_algorithms`
-- estimagic implements constraints efficiently via reparametrization, so you can solve constrained problems with any optimzer that supports bounds.
+- optimagic implements constraints efficiently via reparametrization, so you can solve constrained problems with any optimzer that supports bounds.
 See {ref}`constraints`
 - The parameters of an optimization problem can be arbitrary pytrees.
 See {ref}`params`.
 - The complete history of parameters and function evaluations can be saved in a database